Close Banner

 • Elena: Princess Fairytale Hall (Magic Kingdom), Disney Adventure Friends Cavalcade (Magic Kingdom)

-Note that with the popularity of "Frozen," we even made a separate guide just on finding our favorite Arendelle sisters, Elsa and Anna!
-And though not a princess, we wanted to point out that the popular Mirabel from "Encanto" can be seen in the Disney Adventure Friends Cavalcade at Magic Kingdom.
+Note that with the popularity of "Frozen," we even made a separate guide just for finding our favorite Arendelle sisters, Elsa and Anna!
+And though not a princess, we wanted to point out that the popular Mirabel from "Encanto" can be seen in the Disney Adventure Friends Cavalcade at Magic Kingdom, and has her own meet-and-greet at Fairytale Garden.
+Lastly, Asha from "Wish," another unofficial princess, meets at the World Showcase Friendship Ambassador Gazebo at EPCOT.
+They both can now be seen during Disney Starlight: Dream the Night Away!

 Well, that covers the royal gamut!
 Who is your favorite princess?
 Have you spotted her at Disney World?
 Be sure to share with us in the comments below!